 Breach of Academic Integrity means conduct by a Student that is designed or calculated to, or has the effect of, providing a misleading basis for admission, assessment or academic progress.

-Breach of Research Integrity means conduct by a Student in connection with Research that is dishonest, reckless or negligent or seriously deviates from accepted standards within the scientific and scholarly community for proposing, conducting or reporting research..
+Breach of Research Integrity means conduct by a Student in connection with Research that is dishonest, reckless or negligent or seriously deviates from accepted standards within the scientific and scholarly community for proposing, conducting or reporting research; and may constitute a research code breach or serious research code breach as defined by the Australian Code for the Responsible Conduct of Research 2018.

 Academic Integrity Committee means a committee established by the faculty board of each faculty for purposes which include investigating, hearing and determining matters relating to a Breach of Academic Integrity in accordance with this regulation, as well as to monitor trends and issues in relation to student academic integrity and to report and make recommendations for continuous quality improvement; and includes a sub-committee established for and by the Committee for some or all of those purposes.

+Code means the Australian Code for the Responsible Conduct of Research 2018.

 Research means work undertaken by a Student for the purposes of producing their own or someone else’s:

 thesis for a graduate or postgraduate degree; or